GitKarIn/e-device2/_book/02-survey.md

-## Key questions/concerns about using e-devices (derived from the e-device survey) {#keyqest}
+## Key questions/concerns about using e-devices (derived from the e-device questionnaire) {#keyqest}

-A series of key questions were extracted from the survey responses, and were further developed in the first several working group meetings.
-These questions outline most difficult hurdles that survey leads address when adopting electronic data entry technology for shipboard surveys.
+A series of key questions were extracted from the questionnaire responses, and were further developed in the first several working group meetings.
+These questions outline most difficult hurdles that questionnaire leads address when adopting electronic data entry technology for shipboard surveys.

 - Forms:
    Do I need to know a programming language to develop a data entry form?